pykenny/FindJellybeans/README.md

 As for multiple-class identifier -- identify both location of jelly beans along with their flavor, unfortunately it turns out with the same result as when I was working on DNA strands -- several tries on different training settings are all getting poor result, and even can't point out location of the beans well.
 Apparaently there's still much improvement can be done for synthesizing, or perhaps sending the extracted blocks to another classifier for specific classes is usually a better idea for this task.

 ## Special Thanks
-Thanks for [Yang'](https://github.com/tyku12cn)s contribution in the original project, for the idea to generate sythesized data.
+Thanks for [Yang'](https://github.com/yku12cn)s contribution in the original project, for the idea to generate sythesized data for automated annotation process.